Common scams and doorstep crimes

 If you receive this please contact firstname.lastname@example.org

 In a recent case an experienced accountant was scammed out of £9,200 by a criminal who cleverly mirrored Metro Bank's security and customer service.
 The victim was taken through Metro’s standard security questions and authorisation codes received by text from Metro Bank enabled the criminal to transfer the money from his account.
-Read about this scam - I replied to a genuine bank tweet and lost £9,200 to a fraudster
+I replied to a genuine bank tweet and lost £9,200 to a fraudster

 Often initiated with an unsolicited phone call, investment fraud scams can include wine, shares, rare earth minerals and land investments overseas.
 Average losses are very high.